ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 JAMIE TEO MIANG YEOW and Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000014_4c09f8a4d3c8fbca03216f38c9496f90ac776c2f67bf3506a2ce3f88d8bb2dc4.png)
-**Description**: The image features a headshot of an Asian man with short, dark hair styled upwards and wearing rectangular-framed glasses.
-He is dressed in a black blazer over a light blue collared shirt.
-The background is plain white, putting the focus solely on the man's face and upper torso.
-He appears to be looking directly at the camera with a neutral or slightly pleasant expression.
+**Description**: The image shows an Asian man with short, dark hair, wearing glasses with a thin, rectangular frame, a light blue collared shirt, and a dark blazer.
+He is looking directly at the camera with a slight smile.
+The background is plain white.

 YU-FOO YEE SHOON Lead Independent Non-Executive Director Deputy Board Chairman

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000015_15b91509658743554936197d8b0bb9e432087d30d4ae4ed8cf4cb7c23f6206c9.png)
-**Description**: The image shows a portrait of a smiling woman with short, dark hair and fair skin, wearing a dark blue blazer with a matching square-necked top underneath.
-She is positioned against a plain white background and has a green brooch pinned on the lapel of her blazer.
-Her makeup is subtle, consisting of lipstick and what appears to be blush.
+**Description**: The image shows a professionally posed, upper-body portrait of an Asian woman with short, dark hair.
+She is smiling warmly and wearing a dark blue blazer or suit jacket over a darker top.
+A green and silver brooch is pinned to the lapel of her jacket.
+The background is a plain, clean white.